Edible Insects as a Sustainable Food Alternative

-Mexico, Brazil, Ghana, Thailand, China, the Netherlands, and the United States are some of the countries where insect eating is most widely practiced.
+Mexico, Brazil, Ghana, Thailand, China, and the Netherlands are some of the countries where insect-eating is most widely practiced today.

 Arguably, Mexico is the country where bug consumption is most popular.
 You will find many Mexican delicacies such as candy-covered worms, chocolate-covered locusts, and ant eggs soaked in butter.
-Brazilians like to collect ants, remove wings and fry and eat them.
+Farther south, Brazilians like to collect ants, remove wings, fry, and eat them.
 They also like ants dipped in chocolate.
 To them, ants simply taste like mint.
 Bug-eating has had a long tradition in many parts of that country.

-Surprisingly, insects account for up to 60 percent of the dietary protein in a rural African diet.
+Surprisingly, insects account for up to 60% of the dietary protein in a rural African diet.
 Termites are very popular, especially in Ghana.
 How about snack food?
-Eating crickets, grasshoppers and many varieties of worms perform this role in Thailand.
-Many Thailand bars serve fried bugs along with their libations.
-In China, fried silkworm moth larvae, and roasted bee larvae are two common items in food stalls.
+Crickets, grasshoppers, and many varieties of worms fill this role in Thailand.
+Many Thailand bars also serve fried bugs along with their libations.
+In China, fried silkworm moth larvae and roasted bee larvae are two common items in food stalls.

 Eating Bugs in the United States

 With the U.S. edible insect industry already registering $20 million annually in sales, there seems to be an opportunity for growth.
-While not yet a popular practice, many food makers are convincing America to eat bugs by educating people about the various health and environmental benefits associated with the practice.
+While not yet widely popular, many food makers are convincing Americans to eat bugs by educating them about the various health and environmental benefits associated with the practice.

-Silkworm soup and grasshopper tacos are found in some San Francisco, New York, and Washington D.C. restaurants.
+Silkworm soup and grasshopper tacos are available in some San Francisco, New York, and Washington, D.C. restaurants.
 Recently, Exo, a cricket protein bar, raised more than $4 million from big-name investors.
 The major insect-based food makers like Exo, Chirap, and Chapul all note on their packaging that their products are gluten-free.
-Exo and Chapul even specify they their products contain no dairy or soy.
+Exo and Chapul even specify that their products contain no dairy or soy.
 Some followers of the Paleo diet in America are already eating cricket powder protein bars.
-For CrossFit devotees and weightlifters, protein is a priority and companies like Exo are finding support from such people.
+Protein is also a priority for CrossFit devotees and weightlifters, and companies like Exo are finding support from such people.

-According to a recent study from the University of Copenhagen, insects are extremely sustainable, more so than meat as a protein source.
-And according to the UN, the worldwide livestock industry accounts for over 14.5 percent of global greenhouse gas emissions.
+According to a recent study from the University of Copenhagen, insects are an extremely sustainable source of protein, much more so than meat.
+And according to the U.N., the worldwide livestock industry accounts for over 14.5% of global greenhouse gas emissions.
 By comparison, cricket production is 20 times more efficient as a protein source than cattle, and it produces 80 times less methane.
-Additionally, insects can thrive on organic waste, allowing farmers to cut back on growing the grain used in animal feed that requires a lot of energy and water resources.
+Additionally, insects can thrive on organic waste, allowing farmers to cut back on growing the grain used in animal feed, which requires significant energy and water resources.

 The rearing of insects requires dramatically less food than raising beef.
-For example, insects consume just 2 pounds of feed to produce 1 pound of meat, while cattle require 8 pounds of feed to generate 1 pound of beef, the FAO.
-That’s why the UN called for swapping burgers for bugs.
+For example, according to the FAO, insects consume just 2 pounds of feed to produce 1 pound of meat, while cattle require 8 pounds of feed to generate 1 pound of beef.
+That’s why the U.N. called for swapping burgers for bugs.

 Insect farming makes economic sense as well.
 As insects are cold-blooded, they require less energy to stay warm.
 This helps explain why they are more efficient at converting feed into protein.
-Consider that crickets need four times less feed than sheep, 12 times less than cattle and half as much as broiler chickens and pigs to produce the same amount of protein.
-While many people still are aghast at the thought of eating bugs, insects are increasingly recognized as a good protein alternative food for the future.
+Consider that crickets need four times less feed than sheep, 12 times less than cattle, and half as much as broiler chickens and pigs to produce the same amount of protein.

 Opportunities and Challenges

 Sustainability, increasing demand for protein, and low feed-to-protein ratios are some of the reasons startups around the world are keen on establishing insect farming businesses.
-Ynsect, an insect farming company from France, has raised over $37 million in funding.
-AgriProtein, a startup from South Africa, has put together $30 million in funding so far.
+Ynsect, an insect farming company from France, has raised over $160 million since is started in 2011.
+AgriProtein, a startup from South Africa, has raised more than $105 million in funding so far.

 But the industry is not without its share of challenges.
-The dislike, disgust or fear of much of the populace towards the eating of insects will require a major shift in public perception.
-Given the resistance in the marketplace, a potential entrepreneur must deal with operational aspects of starting a bug production operation as well as trying to educate consumers about the benefits of insect-based food and convincing them to try it.
+The dislike, disgust, or fear of much of the populace toward eating insects will require a major shift in public perception.
+Given the resistance in the marketplace, a potential entrepreneur must deal with operational aspects of starting a bug production operation while also trying to educate consumers about the benefits of insect-based food and convince them to try it.